lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Zander** _(04-Sep-18 03:29 PM)_

+_Emmett points to himself with his whole hoof._

 > I'm Emmett.

 **Jelsafan0** _(04-Sep-18 03:29 PM)_

+_Iris rests against a tree, not interested in the conflict at hand._

-> I’m exhausted.
+> I'm exhausted.

 **Brakia** _(04-Sep-18 03:30 PM)_

+_Sanya's stomach (or the floran equivalent) rumbles._

-> `I'm Hungry`
+> I'm hungry.

 **PlasmaPerson** _(04-Sep-18 03:30 PM)_

-> guys I think Emmett is trapped in the bee.
-Kill him!
+> Guys, I think Emmett is trapped in the bee...

+_Chomsky fires up his flamethrower at Bee Emmett._

+> Kill him!

 **Zander** _(04-Sep-18 03:30 PM)_

-> "Okay, look."
+_`Bee Emmett`: Emmett swiftly dodges the stream of fire._

+> `Bee Emmett`: Okay, look.

 **Enchantingtable2013** _(04-Sep-18 03:30 PM)_

+_Matieu recalls within his teachings of the disciple of Kluex about a vespoid comrade of his.
+He waves._

 > Name's Matieu, Emmett.

 **Zander** _(04-Sep-18 03:30 PM)_

+_`Bee Emmett`: Bee Emmett continues to stay above the others as a cautionary measure._

-> "You're not going to get me even if you tried."
+> `Bee Emmett`: You're not going to get me even if you tried.

 **WatchfulDrake** _(04-Sep-18 03:30 PM)_

-> I'm curious as to who this bee is and why they are here
+> I'm curious as to who this bee is and why they are here...

 **Bagelwrecker** _(04-Sep-18 03:30 PM)_

+_`Clone Seth`: The Seth clone furrows his brow and snaps at real Seth._

-> "I'm Seth and you aren't Emmett Emmett is a bee not a dumb goat dog hybrid"
+> `Clone Seth`: I'm Seth and you aren't Emmett!
+Emmett is a bee not a dumb...

+_`Clone Seth`: Clone Seth examines Emmett and takes a guess at his species._

+> ...
+Goat-dog hybrid!

 **Zander** _(04-Sep-18 03:30 PM)_

-> "I've been at this buzzness for 14 GUYs."
+> `Bee Emmett`: I've been at this buzzness for 38 GUYs.

+_`Bee Emmett`: Bee Emmett cringes at his pun, the robot husk causing him to glitch like that at times._

 **Enchantingtable2013** _(04-Sep-18 03:30 PM)_

+_Matieu looks nervously up at Bee Emmett, as if he was some figure of reverence._

 > Um, this is actually awkward.
 You have the same name as someone who... recently disappeared.

 **Zander** _(04-Sep-18 03:31 PM)_

+_Emmett's face scrunches up from the other Seth's attempt to insult him._

 > Ouch.

 **Jelsafan0** _(04-Sep-18 03:31 PM)_

+_Iris glares up at Bee Emmett._

-> my planet exploded.
+> My planet exploded.
 Your point?

 **PlasmaPerson** _(04-Sep-18 03:31 PM)_

+_Chomsky puts down his flamethrower._

-> yeah whats that all about?
+> Yeah, whats that all about?

 **Brakia** _(04-Sep-18 03:31 PM)_

-> `I'm ssstill confusssed.
-What isss happening?`
+> I'm ssstill confusssed.
+What isss happening?

 **Jelsafan0** _(04-Sep-18 03:31 PM)_

+_Iris stands, inquiring Chomsky's strange response._

-> what’s what all about?
+> What’s what all about?

 **Zander** _(04-Sep-18 03:31 PM)_

+_`Bee Emmett`: Bee Emmett pauses, trying to recall an elf planet that exploded in the past 38 GUYs._

-> "Your planet needed to be exploded for the Demon Kingdom or something.
-You're a light elf, right?"
+> `Bee Emmett`: Your planet needed to be exploded for the Demon Kingdom or something.
+You're a light elf, right?

 **Jelsafan0** _(04-Sep-18 03:32 PM)_

+_Iris nods._

-> yes.
+> Yes.
 There was a gas leak in the planet’s core and it blew up.

 **Enchantingtable2013** _(04-Sep-18 03:32 PM)_

+_Matieu mutters to himself and continues staring up at the robot wasp in awe._

-> This man must be the Vespoid Warrior.
+> This man must be the Vespoid Warrior...

 **Jelsafan0** _(04-Sep-18 03:32 PM)_

-> sabotage was suspected.
+> Sabotage was suspected.
 Why?

 **Enchantingtable2013** _(04-Sep-18 03:32 PM)_